 Factors that should be evaluated in determining which risks are significant risks include:

-a.
-The effect of the quantitative and qualitative risk factors discussed in paragraph .60 on the likelihood and potential magnitude of misstatements;
+- a.
+The effect of the quantitative and qualitative risk factors discussed in paragraph .60 on the likelihood and potential magnitude of misstatements; - b.
+Whether the risk is a fraud risk;